agaszmurlo/bdg-sequila/docs/source/architecture/architecture.rst

 .. figure:: usage_all.*
     :scale: 100

     SeQuiLa supports both file-oriented and data-oriented approach for analysis.
-Custom analysis can be written in R, Python or Scala.
+Custom analysis can be written in SQL, R or Scala.